Guidelines for Employee Stock Plans (ASC 718)

 One employee stock plans is the ESPP, and is a bit like a stock option plan (explained below).
 The plan allows employees to purchase stocks from the company, mostly through payroll deductions from a period of 3-months to 27-months, called the offering period.
 Unlike stock options, this plan has an added benefit, where shares are offered at a discounted price, allowing the employees to benefit even if the share price goes down in the future.

 As soon as the employees get the shares, they can then sell it in the market for the FMV of the shares, or they can hold onto the shares, for the FMV to increase.
-Most of the companies putting up ESPPs are tax-qualified “Section 423” plans.
-It means that nearly all employees who are working full-time and who have 2 or more years of service would be allowed to take part in the plan.
-Even though this is offered as such, there are many who choose not to take part.

 There are two kinds of stock option plans – incentive stock options and non-qualified stock options.
 These are one of the employee stock plans that many companies opt to offer to their employees.
 Under this stock option plan, an employee gets the rights to purchase the company’s share at a determined price within a specified period, after it is granted and vested with the employee.